ddebode/tmux-choose/README.md

 # Configuration

-- @choose-options: Configure which commands should be shown in choose menu.
+- @choose-options: Configure which commands should be shown in the choose menu.

 ```
 set -g @choose-options ("htop","vifm .","lazygit","vi ~/.vimrc","vi ~/.zshrc")